Thursday, March 15, 2007

 -------------

-Once we have specified the Source, we need to tell what would be the destination to where we are copying th
+Once we have specified the Source, we need to specify destination

 snmpset -v2c -c <> <> 1.3.6.1.4.1.9.9.96.1.1.1.1.4.222 i 1